introvert-design/OdinLandingPage/README.md

 ## Landing Page
 ---

-A basic landing page built using HTML and CSS as part of the Odin Project tutorial.
+A basic landing page built using HTML and CSS as a part of the Odin Project tutorial.